 Partnerships BC was created in May 2002 to support the Province's commitment to sound fiscal management in the delivery of affordable infrastructure projects that meet the needs of British Columbians.
 Partnerships BC is a company owned by the Province of British Columbia and governed by a Board of Directors reporting to its sole shareholder: the Minister of Finance.
-The company is incorporated under the British Columbia Business Corporations Act; and therefore, it did not require enabling legislation.
+The Company is incorporated under the British Columbia Business Corporations Act.

-Partnerships BC's vision is to be the Province's centre of expertise for evaluating, structuring and implementing public private partnerships which serve the public interest.
-The company is committed to commercial viability, transparent operations and achieving wide recognition for its innovation, leadership and expertise in partnership delivery models.
+Partnerships BC's vision is to be the Province's centre of expertise for evaluating, structuring and implementing public private partnerships (PPPs) which serve the public interest.
+The Company is committed to commercial viability, transparent operations and achieving wide recognition for its innovation, leadership and expertise in partnership delivery models.

-Partnerships BC is responsible for bringing together the public and private sectors to develop and implement partnership projects.
-The company's clients are public sector agencies, including ministries, Crown corporations, health authorities, advanced education institutions, boards of education and local governments.
+Partnerships BC is responsible for bringing together the public and private sectors to develop and implement PPP projects.
+The Company's clients are public sector agencies, including ministries, Crown corporations, health authorities, advanced education institutions, boards of education and local governments.

-Based on a solid track record for delivering capital projects on time and on budget, the Province introduced a capital standard policy regarding project funding.
-As originally announced, any project with \$20 million or more of provincial funding would be considered a public private partnership unless there was a compelling reason to do otherwise.
-Since the introduction of that policy in 2006, Partnerships BC has been reviewing procurement options analyses for all capital projects that have \$20 million or more in provincial funding and all projects recommended to be a public private partnership have been over \$100 million with the exception of one.
+Based on a solid track record for delivering capital projects on time and on budget, the Province introduced a capital standard policy regarding project funding in 2006.
+As originally announced, any project with \$20 million or more of provincial funding would be considered a PPP unless there was a compelling reason to do otherwise.
+Since the introduction of that policy, Partnerships BC has been reviewing procurement options analyses for all capital projects that have \$20 million or more in provincial funding and all projects recommended to be a PPP have been over \$100 million with the exception of one.
 Therefore, in November 2008 the Province announced a revision to the capital standard policy.
-For projects with \$50 million or more of provincial funding, a public private partnership will be considered the base case unless there is a compelling reason to do otherwise.
-For projects with \$20 million to \$50 million of provincial funding, a preliminary project screening will be undertaken to determine if the project has any characteristics that would make it suitable to be delivered as a public private partnership.
+For projects with \$50 million or more of provincial funding, a PPP will be considered the base case unless there is a compelling reason to do otherwise.
+For projects with \$20 million to \$50 million of provincial funding, a preliminary project screening will be undertaken to determine if the project has any characteristics that would make it suitable to be delivered as a PPP.

 One of the objectives of the capital standard is to impose a discipline for good business planning to deliver best value for British Columbia taxpayers.
-Partnerships BC will continue to work with the Province and public sector clients to improve the quality and comprehensiveness of procurement options analyses for major capital projects, and to increase the level of understanding of the full range of procurement options and the associated potential benefits.
+Partnerships BC will continue to work with the Province and public sector clients to improve the quality and scope of procurement options analyses for major capital projects, and to increase the level of understanding of the full range of procurement options and expected benefits.

 Partnerships BC's products and services are critical to the Province's ability to undertake the planning and procurement of complex capital projects, specifically those involving the utilization of private sector expertise, services and capital.
-Partnerships BC provides a full spectrum of services ranging from business planning and procurement management and advisory services to project implementation and construction oversight advisory services.
-This flexible approach enables clients to focus on their core businesses and accountabilities while Partnerships BC focuses on the business and contractual requirements of managing partnership projects.
+Partnerships BC provides a full spectrum of services ranging from business planning and procurement management to project implementation advisory services.
+This flexible approach enables clients to focus on their core businesses and accountabilities while Partnerships BC focuses on the business and contractual requirements of evaluating, structuring and implementing PPP projects.